Kaz545/kaz-portfolio/README.md

 ### Education

 - Masters in Computational Data Analytics - Georgia Institute of Technology
-- Bachelors in Economics and Mathematics, minor in Computer Science - Lahore University of Management Sciences}{Lahore, Pakistan
+- Bachelors in Economics and Mathematics, minor in Computer Science - Lahore University of Management Sciences

 ### Projects